Mughammad-Case/my-tailwindcss-playground/README.md

 # my-tailwindcss-playground

-A calm TailwindCSS playground for experimenting, exploring ideas, and taking gentle creative breaks from reality.
-A space to build slowly, softly, and without pressure.
+A small corner of the internet where I experiment with TailwindCSS.
+Sometimes for learning, sometimes for boredom, sometimes for therapy.
+A space to stretch ideas without needing them to *mean* anything. 🌿